Our Sustainability Strategy - 'our bright future'

 Valuing technologies that demonstrate reduced resource use over time

 The Star Entertainment Group is proud to again be the global leader of the Casino and Gaming Industry in the latest annual assessment for the Dow Jones Sustainability Index (DJSI) in 2017.
 Maximum scores were achieved in the areas of "Anti - Crime Policy & Measures" and "Promoting Responsible Gambling."

 The Star Sydney has recycled over 2.2 million kgs of glass in 8 years using Bottle Cycler as at January 2018.
 Crushing glass is supporting our progress towards our waste diversion targets.

 1,320 tonnes of waste converted to green electricity between June 2018 – May 2019

-- Over $1.4 million saved through implementing over 26 energy efficiency initiatives in the last two financial years
+Over $2.6 million saved through implementing over 37 energy efficiency initiatives in the last four financial years

-- 9,900 soaps created via Soap Aid for disadvantaged communities across our properties
+26,310 soaps created via Soap Aid for disadvantaged communities across our three properties

-- Global leader Dow Jones Sustainability Index (DJSI) for the Casinos and Gaming Industry 2017 and 2016
+Global leader Dow Jones Sustainability Index (DJSI) for the Casinos and Gaming Industry for third consecutive year (2018, 2017, 2016)